abubakir1997/clean-architecture-example/README.md

 # Lantern
-Shed some light onto your center, business, or your personal profile.
-Lantern is a social network aimed at community centers, business, and event driven institutions.
+Shed some light onto your community center, business, or your personal profile.
+Lantern is a social network aimed at event driven institutions.

 - - - -